commercialhaskell/stack/doc/configure/global_flags.md

 Default: Disabled

-By default, Hpack 0.20.0 or later will decline to overwrite a Cabal file that has been modified manually.
+By default, Hpack 0.12.0 or later will decline to overwrite a Cabal file that was created by a more recent version of Hpack and Hpack 0.20.0 or later will decline to overwrite a Cabal file that has been modified manually.
 Pass the flag `--hpack-force` to allow Hpack to overwrite such a Cabal file.

 ## `--hpack-numeric-version` flag